LiorKogan/V1/README.md

 ![V1](Pictures/Q379.png)

-Even though {1} has no implicit constraints it must have at least one assignment.
+Even though {1} has no explicit constraints it must have at least one assignment.

 _**Q307:** Any person that has a nickname containing an 'a'_